 - The manner in which the drug is taken

 - The circumstances under which the drug is taken (the place, the user’s psychological and emotional stability, the presence of other people, the concurrent use of other drugs, etc.)

 It is the amount of alcohol in the blood that causes the effects.
-In the following table, the left-hand column lists the number of milligrams of alcohol in each deciliter of blood—that is, the blood alcohol concentration, or BAC.
+In the following list, the number denotes the amount of alcohol in milligrams in each deciliter of blood—that is, the blood alcohol concentration, or BAC.
 (For example, an average person may get a blood alcohol concentration of 50 mg/dL after two drinks consumed quickly.)
-The right-hand column describes the usual effects of these amounts on people who have not developed a tolerance to alcohol.
+Following the BAC is a description of the usual effects of these amounts on people who have not developed a tolerance to alcohol.